 Finding the right rowing camps can be a tremendous benefit for athletes.
 There is something about an intensive process that spans multiple days where you only focus on rowing that tends to get rowers to improve and find a new gear in their performance.
 Camps can also offer a lot of information outside of just rowing on the water, including training, diet, mentality and race tactics.
-This section will help athletes look at women’s rowing camps, so they can decide which one offers a good fit.

 Summer rowing camps hosted by colleges offer insight into how college coaches approach practices and skills development, how student-athletes train at that college and what level of competition athletes may expect when trying out for a roster spot.
 Daily sessions will help rowers with physical training, including technique, endurance conditioning and strength conditioning.
 Most camps also include instruction on the mental side of rowing, including video analysis and racing tactics.